PaulGreenfieldOz/WorkingDogs/Kelpie_v2/README.md

 # Kelpie V2.1

 Kelpie V2.1 is now available.
 Kelpie was ported to .NET6/7 and native code is now available for most platforms.
 Porting to .NET has also enabled the direct processing of gzipped (.gz) sequence data files.
+V2.2.1 fixed a typo that forced the use of 'length'.

 # Kelpie usage